b-crawl/bcrawl/README.md

   - Summon Lightning Spire is level 5.
   - Poisonous Vapours lasts longer at high power.
   - Poison Arrow is more common and less resistible.
-  - Lee's Rapid Deconstruction still breaks walls.
   - Bolt of Cold and Throw Frost have +1 range.
   - Lightning Bolt has better accuracy.
   - v1.1: Ozocubu's Armour now works with any armour and freezes melee attackers, but only lasts a few turns and gives a smaller AC bonus.
+  - v1.3.1: Lee's Rapid Deconstruction can break rock and stone walls, but not metal walls.

 #### Removed Spells
   - Summon Guardian Golem